As an Amazon Associate I earn from qualifying purchases

 One item I have had many patients tell me helped them with getting into and out of their car, is the car cane. (affiliate link)

-Help your seniors stay healthy traveling by printing out and educating them with this handout!
+Help your seniors stay healthy traveling by printing out and educating them with this handout.

-You may want to check out this post on Healthy Foods While Traveling.
+Check out this post on Healthy Foods While Traveling.